openstack/monasca-common/docker/README.rst

     python3 /mysql_check.py || exit 1
     /wait_for.sh 192.168.10.6:5000 || exit 1

-Please, check content of every of this files for documentation of what environment variables are used and more usage examples.
+Please, check the content of each of these files for documentation of what environment variables are used and more usage examples.

 Useful commands
 ---------------

-List all labels on image (you need to have ``jq`` installed):
+List all labels of the image (you need to have ``jq`` installed):

 ``docker inspect monasca-api:master | jq .[].Config.Labels``

-Get all steps from what Docker image was build:
+Get all steps of the Docker image build process history:

 ::